lbologna/hbp-sp6-guidebook/source/reference/validation_app.rst

     - To register new models for validation, use the :ref:`model-catalog-app`.

-Adding the app to your collab
+Adding the app to your Collab
 -----------------------------

 As shown in the screenshot below, click on the “ADD” button in the left-hand navigation bar,